Areiahna/kenzie-academy-series/mroczka_data_structures_and_algorithms/README.md

 ## Submission Instructions
 To submit homework for this assignment, please fill out the `homework.py` file to the best of your ability.

-Once you have the `homework.py` file filled out, please upload it as a github gist for me to review.
-Just send me the link to the gist, please.
+Once you have the `homework.py` file filled out, please [upload it as a github gist](https://docs.github.com/en/enterprise/2.13/user/articles/creating-gists) for me to review then simply send me the link.
+Only send the link to the gist, please.
 _**Please**_ do not send me file attachments or an email with raw code in it, as it becomes impossible to match proper indentation and get the file working.
-Just send the gist.
+Just send the direct link to the [gist](https://docs.github.com/en/enterprise/2.13/user/articles/creating-gists).

 Submit work to michael.mroczka {AT} gmail.com